msawczynk/LLMiq/tests/iq_test.md

 3. Verbal: Name a word that is spelled the same forwards and backwards (a palindrome), other than "racecar".

-4. Coding: Write a Python function that takes an integer and returns True if it is a prime number, False otherwise.
+4. Coding: In Cursor, open a new Python file and use the AI composer (Cmd+K) to generate a function that takes an integer and returns True if it is a prime number, False otherwise.
 Include an example call.
+Paste the generated code here.

 5. Memory: Remember this sequence of numbers: 7, 2, 9, 4, 1.
 After reading all questions, what is the fourth number in the sequence?